geraldonovais/UML-Class-Diagram/README.md

 Examples:

-* Drawable Interface and Circle Class: The Circle class might realize the Drawable interface, providing the implementation for the methods defined in the interface, such as draw().
+* _Drawable Interface_ and _Circle Class_: The Circle class might realize the Drawable interface, providing the implementation for the methods defined in the interface, such as draw().
-* RemoteControl Interface and TV Class: The TV class might realize the RemoteControl interface, implementing methods to turn the TV on and off and change channels.
+* _RemoteControl Interface_ and _TV Class_: The TV class might realize the RemoteControl interface, implementing methods to turn the TV on and off and change channels.
-* Shape Interface and Classes Circle, Rectangle, Triangle: All implement the Shape interface, providing their specific implementations for calculating area and perimeter.
+* _Shape Interface_ and _Classes Circle, Rectangle, Triangle_: All implement the Shape interface, providing their specific implementations for calculating area and perimeter.

 ### 6. Dependency